 Brenda Nash was raised in London.
 Brenda’s family was poor but she was sent on scholarship to the Royal College of Art.
 She was working for a photographer when she met a young American soldier, Weston, at a ballroom dance, and together they popped into a bomb shelter during an air raid on the way home.

 After the war the couple returned to New York where Weston resumed his college education at Pratt Institute where he learned slip casting under Eva Zeisel, and they became close colleges as well as student and teacher.

 The couple was part of the young New York designer’s movement of the 1950’s.
 Weston and Brenda took the road less travelled when they moved to Maine and set up their own slip-casting studio, leaving behind their urban peers who were designing for large companies which outsourced production.
 Andersen Design was started with the idealist vision of creating a hand made product affordable to the middle class.
 It was the age of plastics when the American middle class was in its fullest bloom.

 Brenda developed many prototype decorative approaches to decorating the forms designed by Weston.
 This vase is a prototype design developed and executed by Brenda in the 1980’s.
 It is a rare color pallet in greens and yellows.
 Few were produced in this combination.
 Brenda developed patterns which could be executed by others with the intent that each artist brings their own unique hand to bear.
 Her hand is lyrical, confident and free flowing spontaneity.
 This pattern is called the Birch Tree Pattern.

 The signature is a hand brushed AD in brown decorating color.

-of the earth and is hand-made in the USA.
+Everything Andersen Design makes begins with the raw materials of the earth and is hand-made in the USA.

 90 Knickerbocker Rd, Boothbay, ME 04537

-By Chance or Appointment
+Online or by Appointment